sakuya9t/social-x/web-app/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+If require this project run at a binded ipaddress, should run (e.g. if want to bind to ip 0.0.0.0):
+``HOST=0.0.0.0 react-scripts start``

 ### `npm test`